 Ph.D.
 Scholars' research projects are supervised by Ph.D.
 Supervisors, who are full-time Faculty members of SIU, and are recognized by the RRC of the respective Faculty of SIU as research Supervisors.
 They supervise the work of the Ph.D.
 Scholar,who may be selected as SIU's Junior Research Fellow.
 Supervisors may recommend the inclusion of co-supervisors, who are experts in certain areas, to the Faculty RRC for approval.Deserving JRFs can also be offered a Senior Research Fellowship.

-For building such capabilities continuously and maintaining the currency of research work, SIU offers minor research projects and student research projects to deserving research project proposals from its Faculty members and students (under the leadership of the Faculty members) respectively.
+For building such capabilities continuously and maintaining the currency of research work, SIU offers seed funding through Minor Research Projects (MRPs) and Student Research Projects (SRPs) and Major Research Projects (MjRPs) to deserving research project proposals from its Faculty members and students (under the leadership of the faculty members) respectively.

 SIU is committed towards creating new scholarly knowledge by way of research.
 It encourages its faculty members to publish research papers in high quality journals that are indexed in Scopus, Web of Science, ABDC and ABS listed journals.
 Faculty areincentivised for publishing in these journals.
 As per UGC notification, the University has recently prepared a White List of Journals listed in Scopus, SCI, SSCI, AHCI, ABDC, ABS, FT50 and ICI.
 Regular FDPs are conducted for SIU faculty to enhance their research skills through STLRC.

-All research with human subjects are guided by the principles enshrined in the 'Declaration of Helsinki'.
+All kind of research with human subjects are guided by the principles enshrined in the 'Declaration of Helsinki'.
 This is also the basis of ‘Good Clinical Practices (GCP)’ adopted by the International Council on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).
-The Indian Council of Medical Research has also issued ethical guidelines for research on human subjects in 2000, and subsequently, in 2006.
-They also form part of the GCP guidelines issued by the Central Drug Standards Control Organization of the Ministry of Health, Government of India.
+The Indian Council of Medical Research has also issued ethical guidelines for research on human subjects in 2000, and subsequently, in 2017.
+They also form part of the GCP guidelines issued by the Central Drug Standards Control Organization of the Ministry of Health (& Family Welfare) Government of India.